Skip to content

 • Anger

-• The child may also experience a sense of loss if separated from their biological parent or extended family and struggle to adjust to new routines and expectations in the step-parent’s household.
+• A sense of loss if separated from their biological parent or extended family

-Children’s reactions to adoptive parents gaining custody can vary depending on the following:
+Children’s reactions to adoptive parents gaining custody can vary depending on their:

 • Age